 This is why; with experience in photography there eventually comes a gut feeling about how far we can push the exposure latitude of a digital image during capture.
 Sometimes, I want to override the camera’s computerized exposure meter to achieve a particular effect.
 In this case, I could have shot the church scene with my Phantom 4 Pro in fully automatic settings and the outcome would have been a fairly average looking photo.
 In doing so, I would have lost most of the nice hues in the sky, and also lost the rich emotional feeling of the twilight hour.
 For a successful photograph, these things are important for me to convey to the viewer.

 While flying the camera near this church at dusk, I knew how much shadow and brightness my RAW file could handle, and so I opted to expose the image more for the sky and later open up the shadow detail in post-processing.
-I never fly without first opening the histogram in the DJI Go 4 app.
+Again, I never fly without first opening the histogram in the DJI Go 4 app.
 Remember that this numerically based chart represents the exposure values of a JPEG image (not a RAW file) and so, in this case, I ignored the heavy left side of the graph, indicating underexposure.
-Conversely, on the right-hand side of the histogram, I was more careful to preserve the highlights because those are more delicate in post-processing.
-An over-processed sunset leads to posterization or banding between subtle hues.
+Conversely, on the right-hand side of the histogram, I was more careful to preserve the highlights because those bright spots are more delicate in post-processing.
+An over-processed sunset leads to undesirable posterization or color banding between subtle hues.

 In the very first panel (Basic Panel) I made 4-5 quick adjustments which recovered the shadows while preserving the highlights.
 It took me a total of 30 seconds.
 From that point, I made additional adjustments in other panels to suit my personal taste.

 Here is some more information about RAW versus JPEG.
-If you decide to shoot in RAW and learn post-processing, there are several RAW file processing applications available; Adobe Lightroom, Adobe Camera RAW, Macphun Luminar, DxO Optics Pro and Capture One Pro, to name a few.
+If you decide to shoot in RAW and learn post-processing, there are several RAW file processing applications available; Adobe Lightroom, Adobe Camera RAW, Skylum Luminar, DxO Optics Pro and Capture One Pro, to name a few.